ScottLogic/blog/_posts/2016-05-19-redux-reducer-arrays.md

 title: Applying redux reducers to arrays
 date: 2016-05-19 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
-summary: The redux pattern provides a simple (and strict) pattern for managing state;
-  a single store holds the state while a reducer applies actions, evolving the application state.
+summary: The redux pattern provides a simple (and strict) pattern for managing state; a single store holds the state while a reducer applies actions, evolving the application state.
 ---

 The redux pattern provides a simple (and strict) pattern for managing state; a single store holds the state while a reducer applies actions, evolving the application state.
 As your app becomes more complex, you can [split up your reducer into separate functions](http://redux.js.org/docs/api/combineReducers.html), however, what if you have multiple instances of the same state in your app? for example a collection of notes, or calendar entries? the standard pattern for splitting reducers doesn't cover this scenario.